 A joy, Sakura Wars on the PS4 should not be missed.
 Unfortunately, Sega has released a terrible anime, crafted by entirely different writers, to coincide with the game’s release in the west.
 In an attempt to convince those unlucky enough to have viewed the anime that Sakura Wars is not like the atrocity they’ve witnessed, I shall explain why the video game is a loving celebration of human connectivity while the show is a gross-harem.

 Sakura Wars: The Animation defines Seijuro’s relationship to his team as that of a sexualized parent.
-Hearing that Seijuro is returning from a mission, Sakura – the team’s central figure – fantasizes about their reunion.
-She blushes and remembers his promise to treat her to “chocolates” and “shopping” if she behaves.
-When Seijuro returns with a child who needs protection, though, Sakura becomes jealous and believes Seijuro is in a romantic relationship with the kid, unable to separate parental relationships from romantic ones.
+Hearing that Seijuro is returning from a mission, Sakura – the team’s central figure – fantasizes about their reunion, blushing and remembering his promise to treat her to “chocolates” and “shopping” if she behaves.
+Then when Seijuro returns with a child who needs protection, Sakura becomes jealous and believes Seijuro is in a romantic relationship with said child, unable to separate parental relationships (let alone their job) from romantic ones.
 Even when the child actually falls into danger Sakura only vows to protect her because the captain orders her to, not because it’s morally right.
 It’s creepy and degrades everyone, including the audience.

 In the video game, Sakura is driven by her own purpose.
 She has an insatiable desire to see good done in the world, and, despite being a tired character archetype, she feels genuine.
 Sakura’s view of heroism deepens and matures throughout the game as she learns how to define her own life.
 While she cares for Seijuro deeply, and respects his command, she follows his orders because he too is morally grounded, not because he is the captain.